 You probably know that propane is the highly efficient way to fuel your home, but what you might not know is that there are secret ways to save on a propane fillup.
 As the local propane gas company serving Guilford County, Randolph County, Greensboro and beyond, the team here at Euliss wants all of our customers to save as much as possible—so we’ve put together our favorite tips for getting the best prices on propane.

 How To Get The Lowest Price Per Gallon On Propane

-An easy step you can take is to contact your local propane company and ask their price per gallon.
-This information is typically not available online, but any trustworthy company should be able to give you a free quote.
-Just be sure to keep in mind that the lowest price per gallon isn’t necessarily the best choice.
+The first step in getting good prices is a little research.
+Search for “gas company near me,” contact each company that comes up and ask them their current price per gallon.
+This information is typically not available online, so you’ll want to give them a call—any trustworthy propane gas company will be willing to give you a free quote.
+Make note of any estimates you get, but keep in mind that the lowest price per gallon isn’t necessarily the best choice.

-4 Use A Pre-Buy Program To Lock In A Great Price
+Use A Price Protection Program To Lock In A Great Price

 Some companies will even offer propane price protection programs to help you save money.
 For example, the Pre-Buy program from Euliss allows you to pre-buy all of your fuel for the entire year based on the lower summer rates, and guarantees that price through March.
 Programs like these are a great way to be smarter with your money.